Heterogeneous Contrastive Learning: Proposed Framework

 \subsubsection{$L_s$: Weighted Supervised Contrastive Loss}

 The goal of the supervised contrastive loss is to maximize the mutual information between two samples with the same label~\cite{khosla2020supervised}.
-In the binary classification setting ($c=1$), we denote the set of positive samples drawn from the labeled data set as $\mathcal{P}^\mathcal{L}=\{\bm{X_j}|Y_j^\mathcal{L}=1\}$ and the set of the negative samples drawn from the labeled data set as $\mathcal{N}^\mathcal{L}=\{\bm{X_k}|Y_k^\mathcal{L} \neq 1\}$.
+In the binary classification setting (the number of binary labels $c=1$), we denote the set of positive samples drawn from the labeled data set as $\mathcal{P}^\mathcal{L}=\{\bm{X_j}|Y_j^\mathcal{L}=1\}$ and the set of negative samples drawn from the labeled data set as $\mathcal{N}^\mathcal{L}=\{\bm{X_k}|Y_k^\mathcal{L} \neq 1\}$.
 Based on ~\cite{khosla2020supervised}, the supervised contrastive learning loss (SupCon) is formulated as follows:

-where $\bm{S_i}=concat(Z_{i,1}, Z_{i,2})$ is the concatenation of the hidden representation for the two views of $\bm{X_i}$ ($\bm{S_i}=Z_{i,1}$ if only one view is available).
+where $\bm{S_i}=concat(Z_{i,1}, Z_{i,2})$ is the concatenation of the hidden representations for the two views of $\bm{X_i}$ ($\bm{S_i}=Z_{i,1}$ if only one view is available).
 The intuition of this equation is that any pair of samples drawn from the positive set $\mathcal{P}^\mathcal{L}$ should be closer than the samples from the negative set $\mathcal{N}^\mathcal{L}$ in the latent space.
 Despite its superior performance, SupCon is not designed for the multi-label setting.
 Different from the binary classification problem or multi-class problem where a sample could only be classified into one class, in the multi-label setting, a sample could be characterized with multiple labels.
 As the number of the labels $c$ increases, it becomes harder to find two samples with the same label vector (as there are $2^c$ different combinations for $c$ different binary labels).
 For example, Table ~\ref{table1} shows the statistics of label information for the Noisy MNIST data set~\cite{WangALB15} and the CelebA data set~\cite{liu2015deep}.
-By observation, we could see that in the multi-label setting, there are 115,114 unique label vectors in the CelebA data set, and the average size of the positive set is only 1.76, which is largely different from that for the Noisy MNIST data set in the multi-class setting.
+By observation, we could see that in the multi-label setting, there are 115,114 unique label vectors on the CelebA data set, and the average size of the positive set is only 1.76, which is largely different from that for the Noisy MNIST data set in the multi-class setting.
 This indicates that SupCon is not applicable in the multi-label setting as it is impossible to construct the positive set that contains at least two samples for each unique label vector for contrastive learning.

 To overcome this issue, we propose the weighted supervised contrastive loss formulated as follows: